akhiljptvm/akhiljptvm.github.io/README.md

 ## Portfolio

-I am a frontend engineer with an experience of over 2 years.
+I am a frontend engineer with an experience of over 1 years.
 I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on Angular and typescript for 1 years.
+I have extensively worked on HTML,CSS and Javascript for 1 years.

 ---